These beautiful birds are under-represented in the backyard world of chickens.

-They are an intelligent bird, also calm, friendly and docile.
+They are intelligent birds, also calm, friendly, and docile.
 My rooster will eat from my hand and I have never had any territorial problems with him.

 They love to forage in the yard and are not great flyers, so they can be confined to an area with minimal fencing if desired.

 Welsummers prefer the cooler weather, so are good for chilly Northern climates, but they will tolerate heat as long as they have somewhere cool to go to.